-Though it can be said that the Tuskegee Airmen are to military aviation what Jackie Robinson is to major league baseball, it is surprising that many Americans, both young and old, still have not heard of them.
+Although it can be said that the Tuskegee Airmen are to military aviation what Jackie Robinson is to Major League Baseball, it is surprising that many Americans, both young and old, still have not heard of them.

 The "Tuskegee Experiment" was expected to fail.
-However, not only was the program a milestone in training African-Americans as military pilots, but the Tuskegee Airmen went on to succeed with flying colors.
-Tuskegee pilots garnered some of the most envied military records in history, and more importantly advanced the American Civil Rights Movement by setting the precedent that would force the American military to begin to fully integrate in 1948 -- more than a decade before Martin Luther King Jr. marched on Washington.
+However, not only was the program a milestone in training Blacks as military pilots, but the Tuskegee Airmen went on to succeed with flying colors.
+Tuskegee pilots garnered some of the most envied military records in history and, more importantly, advanced the civil rights movement by setting the precedent that would force the American military to begin to integrate fully in 1948 -- more than a decade before Martin Luther King Jr. marched on Washington.

-The Tuskegee program also forged a group of men who would earn advanced degrees and make notable achievements in the fields of law, social policy, politics, medicine, education, and finance.
-Surprisingly, aviation was not on this list, as private aviation industries were closed at the time to African-Americans.
+The Tuskegee program also forged a group of men who would earn advanced degrees and make notable achievements in the fields of law, social policy, politics, medicine, education and finance.
+Surprisingly, aviation was not on this list, as private aviation industries were closed at the time to Blacks.